tkarn/ERposAge/README.md

  - *signatures.txt*
  - *Common39Genes-probesets.txt*

+4. [*Affymetrix_Analyses.zip*](https://github.com/tkarn/ERposAge/blob/master/Affymetrix_Analyses.zip):A zip package for downloading all files above (1.-3.):

+**NOTE:**

-One additional file necessary for the analysis is **NOT** available in this resource:
+One additional file necessary for the analysis is **NOT** available in this resource due to size:

 - *n2007_MAS5.txt* contains all Affymetrix microarray data and can be downloaded as a 187 MB zip file from: https://user.uni-frankfurt.de/~tkarn/data/n2007_MAS5.zip